hillaryAHR/LIB-201/metadata.md

 <img src="https://github.com/hillaryAHR/LIB-201/blob/main/metadata-images/smith-letter-example.jpg" alt="screenshot of an envelope and a letter from the Ellard-Murphree-Pilgreen Smith letters" width="" height="">

 ## Check in
-Complete the <a href="https://muw.instructure.com/courses/19899/quizzes/78694"> 1.Metadata Check-in</a> here before moving to the next section.
+Complete the <a href="https://muw.instructure.com/courses/22335/quizzes/94007"> 1.Metadata Check-in</a> here before moving to the next section.

 # 2. Metadata Standards

-Similar to citation guidelines (e.g. MLA, APA, Chicago, etc.), digital items use a schema to organize and standardize their formatting.
+Similar to citation guidelines (e.g. MLA, APA, Chicago, etc.), digital items use a schema to organize and standardize their formatting (See Drucker, <a href="https://muw.instructure.com/courses/22335/files/2603322?module_item_id=798257">"Ontologies and Metadata Standards"</a>).
 For instance, websites use HTML and CSS to communicate things to browsers, library databases use specific fields to link similar online articles to each other, and so on.
 This is a way to classify different kinds of metadata, define the information for each kind, and set rules for each kind (e.g. whether or not the field requires certain information or not).

 For the Smith Papers collection, we are using a common metadata standard/schema called <a href="https://dublincore.org/specifications/dublin-core/dcmi-terms/#type">Dublin Core</a>, which takes its name from Dublin, OH where it was created.
 It’s used by many libraries and cultural heritage institutions to describe both digital and physical objects.
 In doing this, we:
 * give the collection structure